Spicy Schezwan Fried Rice

 For the Fried rice

-• Rice - I like to use Basmati or long grain Jasmine rice for all my fried rice recipes.
-Lately my boys insist that they prefer the Asian fried to be made with Jasmine rice as they love the flavor and the texture.
-Any kind of rice you use, make sure that the rice is completely cool.
-Day old rice kept in the refrigerator works the best for this Szechuan fried rice.
+• Rice - I like to use Basmati or long-grain Jasmine rice for all my fried rice recipes.
+Lately, my boys insist that they prefer the Asian fried to be made with Jasmine rice as they love the flavor and the texture.
+For any kind of rice you use, make sure that the rice is completely cool.
+Day-old rice kept in the refrigerator works the best for this Szechuan fried rice.

 • Mixed vegetables - This is based entirely on your preference on how much and what kind of vegetables to use.
-I have used onions, cabbage, carrot and bell pepper.
-We could use beans, peas, mushrooms and corn as well.
+I have used onions, cabbage, carrots, and bell peppers.
+We could use beans, peas, mushrooms, and corn as well.
 We will also be using some minced garlic for flavor.

-• Sauces - I have used the freshly made schezwan sauce, soy sauce and rice wine vinegar.
+• Sauces - I have used freshly made schezwan sauce, soy sauce, and rice wine vinegar.
 We can use regular white vinegar as a substitute.

 • Oil - I use a mix of sesame oil and olive oil to make my fried rice.